kongchen/ginger/README.md

 4. `outputPath` is the final document's ouput path.
 5. `withFormatSuffix` indicates if you wannt swagger's `.{format}` suffix in your document.

-Assume the configuration file is `/bar/test.json`, now you can launch *Ginger*:
+Assume the configuration file is `test.json`, now you can launch *Ginger*:
 ```
-java -cp ginger-SNAPSHOT-jar-with-dependencies.jar /bar/test.json
+java -jar ginger-0.1-jar-with-dependencies.jar test.json
 ```
 to let *Ginger* help you: